Low Flow Toilet Problems: Common Issues & How to Fix Them

 Incomplete bowl clearing Mineral-blocked jet holes reduce water distribution under the rim

 The most frustrating irony?
-Double-flushing to compensate can use more water than a standard toilet — completely defeating the purpose of a water-saving model.
+Double-flushing to compensate can use more water than a standard toilet, completely defeating the purpose of a water-saving model.
+If you're also dealing with weak pressure throughout the house, our guide to low water pressure fixes can help you rule that out first.

 Watch Out for Ghost Flushing

-If your toilet randomly refills on its own, that's a separate issue — usually a worn flapper valve or faulty fill valve.
+If your toilet randomly refills on its own, that's a separate issue, usually a worn flapper valve or faulty fill valve.
 This can waste thousands of gallons silently.
-Learn more about diagnosing this in our guide to running toilet repair.
+Learn more about diagnosing this in our running toilet repair guide.

 Trusted by Thousands